 About Co-Host Chef Andrew Gruel

-Andrew Gruel, a summa cum-laude graduate of Johnson & Wales University, is the Founder and Executive Chef of Slapfish Restaurant Group, the award-winning food truck turned international brick and mortar, based out of Huntington Beach, CA. Chef Gruel has taken Slapfish (bootstrapped!) from 2 food trucks to 7+ restaurant locations in just over 4 years.
-Slapfish presents a real American seafood experience that revolves around fresh, sustainable fish, prepared simply, but delivering big flavors.
-His ocean-fresh menu ingredients are all sourced from well-managed suppliers of eco-friendly seafood.
+Andrew Gruel, a summa cum-laude graduate of Johnson & Wales University, is the Founder and Executive Chef of the recently sold Slapfish Restaurant Group, the award-winning food truck turned international brick and mortar.
+Chef Gruel took Slapfish (bootstrapped!) from 2 food trucks to 27 + domestic restaurant locations before the sale in 2022.

-Chef Andrew is currently the host of a new restaurant makeover show utilizing the impact of Social Media, “Say It To My Face,” airing on the FYI Cable Network.
-He has appeared on multiple Food Network shows including his role as a Judge on the show “Food Truck Face Off.”
-Gruel has also been on “TODAY Show”, PBS, Cooking Channel, as well as in numerous publications including The Wall Street Journal, The New York Times, Men’s Health, Food & Wine Magazine, Entrepreneur, and Restaurant Business.
+Chef Andrew was previously the host of an inspired restaurant makeover show utilizing the impact of Social Media, “Say It To My Face,” airing on the FYI Cable Network.
+He has appeared on multiple Food Network shows including his role as a Judge on the show, “Food Truck Face Off.”
+Gruel has also been on “TODAY Show”, PBS, Cooking Channel, Hallmark Channel’s “Home & Family” as well as in numerous publications including The Wall Street Journal, The New York Times, Men’s Health, Food & Wine Magazine, Entrepreneur, Nation’s Restaurant News and Restaurant Business.

 After years of working in fine dining restaurants, hotels and diners — ranging from The Ritz- Carlton to the midnight shift at Denny’s — Chef Gruel’s love of the ocean drove him to direct a non-profit project at The Aquarium of the Pacific in Long Beach, CA called “Seafood for the Future”.
 Here he worked with hundreds of chefs, fisherman and like-minded organizations establishing a national culinary awareness for the sustainable seafood movement.